 What Does it Mean to Sleep in a Room with an Oven?

 Among other solutions to this problem was brick or masonry ovens or fireplaces, which sometimes included one or more platforms that would heat up as the fire burned.
 It could be covered with rugs or blankets and used as a sleeping area at night.

 There is no way to tell exactly what sort of heated room Descartes enjoyed, but it certainly could have been of this type.

 The Real Story of René Descartes’s Visions and “The Oven”

 According to Adrien Baillet (a french scholar and Descartes biographer), on the night of 10–11 November 1619 (St. Martin’s Day), while stationed in Neuburg an der Donau, Descartes shut himself in a room with an “oven” (probably a Kachelofen or masonry heater) to escape the cold.

 That night he was said to have had three visions and believed that a divine spirit revealed to him a new philosophy (analytical geometry).
 In his visions Descartes was said to have seen very clearly that all truths were linked with one another, so that finding a fundamental truth and proceeding with logic would open the way to all science.

 Upon exiting the room he was said to have formulated analytical geometry and the idea of applying the mathematical method to philosophy.
 These inspirations led to his style of rational deductive reasoning, and the philosophies for which he is famous.

 TIP: Another version of the story has a fly crawling a the clinging of his room.
+It is hard to say which details of the story are embellished and which are accurate details.
 Learn more from ualr.edu.